schibsted/uka-workshop-2019/04-scaling-a-service.md

     Should we want to avoid processing any requests for the given service it is possible to scale the deployment all the way down to 0 which will kill all pods.

     We did this scaling manually for now but essentially want the scaling to happen automatically as traffic to the service increases.

+1. We have set up some basic monitoring of the cluster, which you can access at http://grafana.k8s.pizza/d/pKvrjQTZk/uka-dashboard?orgId=1&refresh=5s.
+Select your namespace at the top left of the page.